Initiatives | The Madison Parks Foundation

 Parks are for everyone!
 It is with that mind-set that the Madison Parks Foundation has started a fund to address the needs for programming and adding elements of accessibility across the community in our Madison Parks.

-The Inclusion Fund is a focused effort to add features of accessibility to more of our parks & park programming like
+The Parks For All Fund is a focused effort to add features of accessibility to more of our parks & park programming like

 wheelchair accessibility to beaches, fishing piers, nature trails, or dog parks, inclusive & adaptive programming to programs, all-terrain wheelchairs made available to allow nature exploration, large print signs that include braille and possible guide ropes, additional fully accessible playgrounds or splash pads that provide zero entry points to water and so much more that we have yet to envision.

 With 4.5 million visits to our Madison Parks each year, this fund can and will have an impact on thousands of park users and their families for years to come.

 Accessible & Inclusive Playgrounds

 We are proud to be fundraising for accessible playgrounds for people of all ages and abilities, including those with physical and cognitive disabilities, making our parks more inclusive and accessible.
 Our goal is to raise $300,000 towards this project which will provide 100,000 Madison households access to a fully accessible playground within a two-mile radius.